Jon-Becker/research/papers/databroker-global-audit/README.md

   The contents of this audit are based on the whitepaper provided by Databroker.global within their [GitHub](https://github.com/databrokerglobal/Polygon-migration/issues/1).
 In order to provide a quality report of the security and efficiency of their smart contract, I have studied their whitepaper extensively to get a feel for how their system is supposed to function.

 # 0x01.
 Severity Level Reference

-  The following severity levels have been attributed to issues found within the contract during the audit.

   ![CRITICAL](https://docs.google.com/drawings/u/1/d/s2A5dPyYYIXwJ5wiEwp8ZnA/image?w=90&h=25&rev=1&drawingRevisionAccessToken=7H_rczXZngANng&ac=1&parent=1saSVpT2Ixd58q-DZlTtzfkNizuTTE4yVoGuWz_AatZM)